CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 FROM table_name
 {% endhighlight %}

 _Pro Tip:_ If you want to rename a column when you create a new table from query, you would write: `column_name AS new_name`.
 If you wanted to change `mag`, you would put `mag AS magnitude` into your SELECT statement.
 The AS keyword gives the old column name a new alias.
-Also not that this does not actually change anything in the original table--it just creates a new temporary table with the new information that you selected.
+Also note that this does not actually change anything in the original table--it just creates a new temporary table with the new information that you selected.
 We will explore methods for updating tables in the coming lessons.

 ## Filters show us WHERE...